 They just have the right sort of appeal as a food that many people enjoy and can relate to.
 Everybody knows what a blueberry looks like, and what it tastes like.
 It is a way for space adventures to gain some down to Earth appeal.

 During the E2 stories, Lili is constantly putting the blueberry jam jar in front of Jay.
-He sometimes notices, sometimes doesn’t.
-In Everybody Knows This is Nowhere, she feeds him his last meal before he goes to rescue Hoshi (and, in Star Trek: Enterprise canon, he’s killed).
+He sometimes notices, sometimes he doesn’t.
+This detail thereby serves as a subtle reminder of how much she likes him.
+She is paying attention, even to that.
+In addition, in Everybody Knows This is Nowhere, she feeds him his last meal before he goes to rescue Hoshi (and, in Star Trek: Enterprise canon, he’s killed).
 The last thing he eats is a handful of blueberries that Lili gives him, right before she hugs him and tells him to be careful.

 I have been writing (with considerable time off), in some form or another, for the past 4 1/2 decades, no exaggeration.
 My initial writings were crudely drawn images in old calendar books that would have otherwise been discarded.
 Inevitably, they were all about more or less the same thing – anthropomorphized dogs going on adventures.